-I do remember that if you have a thing about rats, be of good cheer: it’s not actual rats on l’ill budgie wings.
-But if you have a thing about l’ill scratchy, demony things… you might not be so lucky.
+If you have a thing about rats, be of good cheer, this story is not about actual rats on l’ill budgie wings.
+But if you have a thing about l’ill scratchy, demony things, you might not be so lucky…

 There may be some swearing.

 here are hundreds of cages in this small Edinburgh flat, and the landlord – Goresky – is at the door waving the lease, saying “No cat!
 No kot!
 Not even kotec!”
 Despite the incorrect species, it’s hard to believe this is coincidence.